techfromsage/advanced-mis/_recipes/list-owner-notifications.md

 Here are some links to ways to do this sort of thing in popular tools.

 * In Power BI you can [subscribe to reports](https://docs.microsoft.com/en-us/power-bi/service-report-subscribe)
-* In Tableau, you can also [scheudle and subscribe to reports](https://www.tableau.com/learn/tutorials/on-demand/understanding-schedules-and-subscriptions)
+* In Tableau, you can also [schedule and subscribe to reports](https://www.tableau.com/learn/tutorials/on-demand/understanding-schedules-and-subscriptions)